scrapy/scrapy/docs/intro/tutorial.rst

 .. note::

-   Remember to always enclose urls with quotes when running Scrapy shell from command-line, otherwise urls containing arguments (ie. ``&`` character) will not work.
+   Remember to always enclose urls with quotes in running Scrapy shell from command-line, otherwise urls containing arguments (ie. ``&`` character) will not work.